hashicorp/terraform/website/source/docs/state/remote/azure.html.md

 ---
 layout: "remotestate"
-page_title: "Remote State Backend: mas"
+page_title: "Remote State Backend: azure"
-sidebar_current: "docs-state-remote-mas"
+sidebar_current: "docs-state-remote-azure"
 description: |-
   Terraform can store the state remotely, making it easier to version and work with in a team.
 ---

-# mas
+# azure

 Stores the state as a given key in a given bucket on [Microsoft Azure Storage](https://azure.microsoft.com/en-us/documentation/articles/storage-introduction/).